MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 - Microsoft Intune and the Enterprise Mobility + Security (EMS)
 - Microsoft Dynamics 365

-[Microsoft 365](https://docs.microsoft.com/microsoft-365/) is a new offering that combines Office 365, EMS, and Windows 10 Enterprise into a single subscription and set of integrated services.
+[Microsoft 365](https://docs.microsoft.com/microsoft-365/) combines Office 365, EMS, and Windows 10 Enterprise into a single subscription and set of integrated services.

 ## Elements of the hierarchy